silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/01_Creating_And_Editing_Content/08_Linking_Documents.md

 ![Link file modal](../../_images/link-file-modal.png)

-[note]
+> [!NOTE]
-Click the link from the HTML editor to further edit or remove the link.
+> Click the link from the HTML editor to further edit or remove the link.
-[/note]